|Conflict outcome / response:||Environmental improvements, rehabilitation/restoration of area|

 Technical solutions to improve resource supply/quality/distribution

 |Proposal and development of alternatives:||'Stop de kindermoord' took all these measures against car traffic - they occupied accidents blackspots, organizing special days were streets were closed to allow children to play safely, they cycled with an organ in front of the house of the prime minister Joop den Uyl, to sing songs asking for safer streets .
 A characteristic is that the protests involved both the parents and children .
-One of the most remarkable protest, and is still use today, took place outside Amsterdam’s Rijksmuseum in the mid-1970s, were the participants laid down with their bicycles pretending to be dead |
+One of the most remarkable protest, and still used today, took place outside Amsterdam’s Rijksmuseum in the mid-1970s, were the participants laid down with their bicycles besides pretending to be dead |

 |Do you consider this an environmental justice success?
 Was environmental justice served?:||Yes|